Ivan Stevanović (footballer)

-Ivan Stevanović (Serbian Cyrillic: Иван Стевановић; born 24 June 1983) is a Serbian former professional footballer.
+Ivan Stevanović (Serbian Cyrillic: Иван Стевановић; born 24 June 1983) is a Serbian retired footballer.

 Club career

 Stevanović's transfer to FK Partizan was announced on 5 June 2008, with Ivan signing a three-year contract with the possibility of a one-year extension.
 The Serbian international is believed to have been signed as a replacement for the recently departed Nemanja Rnić who left on a free transfer to RSC Anderlecht.

 In early July 2009, Stevanović was reported to be set to join the French club FC Sochaux-Montbéliard for a fee believed to be around €1 million and signed one day later a contract until June 2012.
 On 17 June 2010, Partizan loaned for one season the right-back, the 26-year-old returned to Partizan who played in the 2008–09 season.

 International career

 Serbian then coach Javier Clemente named 10 uncapped players in his 20-man squad for the rescheduled Euro 2008 qualifier at home to Kazakhstan on Saturday, 24 November 2007, which included Stevanović.
+He played the whole match, earning his sole international cap.